Kaanayden/Decentralized-Global-Billboard/README.md

 Billboard Report page:
       In this page user can test API's which are registered in the contract and report if any registered domain do not show advertisement and get reward.

+IPFS & Filecoin used in Modal.js
+Covalent used in Billboard.js